garywill/bblsandbox/README.md

 ```
 Linux Host
   |
- layer1 (management-purpose layer; PID isolation; start inner privilege)
+ layer1 (management layer; PID isolation; start internal privilege)
   |
  layer2 (semi-trusted zone: mount ns isolation; user global privacy paths masked)
    |
-   |--layer2a (drop privilege; for trusted companion programs like an xpra client or dbus proxy)
+   |--layer2a (drop caps; for trusted companion programs, like xpra client / dbus proxy)
    |
- layer2h (handover)
+ layer2h (intermediary)
     |
   layer3 (untrusted zone: isolates most namespaces; sees system base paths; only data paths explicitly mounted by user are visible)
     |
-    |--layer4 (drop privilege; where user apps run)
+    |--layer4 (drop caps; where user apps run)
-    |--layer4a (drop privilege; for untrusted companion programs such as an xpra server)
+    |--layer4a (drop caps; for untrusted companion programs, such as xpra server)
 ```

-(layer2a and layer4a are both for companion programs. layer2a can access the real X11, DBus, and host filesystem; layer4a is intended for companions that do not need those host interfaces).
+(layer2a and layer4a are both for companion programs. layer2a can access real X11, real DBus, and host filesystem, while layer4a doesn't need to access them).

-Normal users do not need to edit the default template — only tweak the user options section.
+**Normal users do not need to edit the default template — only tweak the user options section.**

-When the sandbox is started, an interactive user shell (if requested) will usually run inside layer4.
+When the sandbox is started, user app or an interactive user shell (if requested) will usually run at layer4.

 > This project is early-stage and the design may change.